stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     1 0 1 0 0 1
     0 0 0 1 1 0
     Conclusion of algorithm.
-    FUNCTION getNeighbors.
-Node 4
-    Call from getNeighbors.
-Node 2 is a parent.
-    Call from getNeighbors.
-Node 7 is a child.
-    Call from getNeighbors.
-We are evaluating the following child: 7 Call from getNeighbors.
-Node 5 is a potential spouse of node 4.
-    Neighbors of node 4: 2, 5, 7

     Finding skeleton for the neighborhood of target 4 (Efficient Number: 3)